Saeed Jarabh

 Saeed Ahmed Mohammed Abdullah Sarem Jarabh is a citizen of Yemen who was held in extrajudicial detention for over fourteen years in the United States Guantanamo Bay Naval Base, in Cuba.

-Joint Task Force Guantanamo analysts estimate he was born in 1976 in Jeddah, Saudi Arabia.
+Joint Task Force Guantanamo analysts estimated that he was born in 1976 in Jeddah, Saudi Arabia.

 He was transferred to United Arab Emirates, with fourteen other men, on August 15, 2016.

 During the Bush presidency, OARDEC review boards classed him as an "enemy combatant".
 The Obama presidency replace OARDEC with the Guantanamo Joint Review Task Force, which recommended continued indefinite detention, a status commentators characterized as a "forever prisoner".
 A Periodic Review Board cleared him for release on March 18, 2015.

 Scholars at the Brookings Institution, led by Benjamin Wittes, listed the captives still held in Guantanamo in December 2008, according to whether their detention was justified by certain common allegations: